January 21, 2019

 RELATED READ: Teen vaping surged within the last year, survey says

 The problem, Gottlieb says, surrounds an explosion in availability and popularity of e-cigarettes over the past year, in part fueled by the availability and convenience of Juul brand e-cigarettes.
-Those factors have caused vaping rates to nearly double among high school students between 2017-2018, The Hill reports.
+Those factors have caused vaping rates to nearly double among high school students between 2017-2018.

-Gottlieb threatened that if manufacturers — like Juul — don’t obey the FDA’s “voluntary” demands, he’ll use the Deeming Regulations to ban them from selling any products that haven’t been granted a Pre-Market Tobacco Authorization (PTMA).
-Obtaining a PMTA involves thousands of pages of paperwork and costs of up to several million dollars and could be devastating to the vaping market in the United States, Vaping Post reports.
+Gottlieb threatened that if manufacturers — like Juul — don’t obey the FDA’s “voluntary” demands, he’ll use existing regulations to ban them from selling products that haven’t been granted a Pre-Market Tobacco Authorization (PTMA).
+Getting such an authorization involves lengthy paperwork and several million dollars.

 Juul Labs spokesperson, Ted Kwong, told PhillyVoice in an email that: